 Mitchell also helped recruit Peter Brink, now with the National Trust, to lead the Galveston Historical Foundation and The Strand revitalization.
 It was Brink who persuaded Cynthia and George Mitchell to purchase the 1871 Thomas Jefferson League Building on the Strand and convert it into shops, offices and a fashionable restaurant.
 This led to a plan that resulted in the purchase and restoration of more buildings, which thankfully encouraged others to participate in a very successful restoration of the Strand area into the historic landmark district that it is today.

-Today the philanthropic efforts are handle at The Cynthia and George Mitchell Foundation.
+Today, the philanthropic efforts are handled by The Cynthia and George Mitchell Foundation.
 The foundation is a mission-driven grant making foundation that seeks innovative, sustainable solutions for human and environmental problems.
 The foundation works as an engine of change in both policy and practice in Texas, supporting high-impact projects at the nexus of environmental protection, social equity, and economic vibrancy.
 To learn more please visit, www.cgmf.org.